 If you’re a YouTuber, you’ve probably thought: What music can I use in my videos?
+What music do YouTubers use?
 This article will answer that, plus a bunch of related questions you might have.
 Let’s get into the nitty-gritty of using music on YouTube!

 If you're a content creator or even just an avid YouTube viewer, you might know about the… complex relationship between copyright laws and YouTube.
 Over the years, the platform has transformed from a place where people uploaded anything to a refined business that respects intellectual property, monetizes its services, and gives content creators the chance to build a career.
 As a result, Youtube’s doubled down on copyright to ensure everything’s above-board.